The Peace and Unity Summit

 - The governments of Canada and British Columbia have utterly failed to honor their legislated commitments to uphold the United Nations Declaration of the Rights of Indigenous Peoples and to implement BC’s Declaration on the Rights of Indigenous Peoples Act;

-- The governments of Canada and British Columbia, without any established legal right, continue to licence unapproved industrial activity in our Yintah that threatens the social, cultural and economic wellbeing of Wet’suwet’en people and others with whom we share our territory;
+- The governments of Canada and British Columbia, without any established legal right, continue to license unapproved industrial activity in our Yintah that threatens the social, cultural and economic wellbeing of Wet’suwet’en people and others with whom we share our territory;

 - That the governments of Canada and British Columbia continue to enforce their illegal occupation and destruction of our Yintah through violent means that contravene the Indigenous and human rights of Wet’suwet’en people and our neighbors and supporters, and directly damage our community wellbeing;